 Proposed changes to Basin Plan Chapter 3, paragraphs 1, 2 and 3

-Section 13241, Division 7 of the California Water Code specifies that each Regional Water Quality Control Board shall establish water quality objectives which, in the Regional Board’s judgment, are necessary for the reasonable protection of beneficial uses and for the prevention of nuisance.
+Section 13241, division 7 of the CWC specifies that each Regional Water Board shall establish water quality objectives that, in the Regional Water Board’s judgment, are necessary for the reasonable protection of beneficial uses and for the prevention of nuisance.

-Section 303 of the 1972 Amendments to the federal Water Pollution Control Act requires the State to submit to the Administrator of the U.S. Environmental Protection Agency (USEPA) for approval, all new or revised water quality standards which are established for surface and ocean waters.
+Section 303 of the 1972 amendments to the CWA requires the state to submit all new or revised water quality standards established for surface waters to USEPA for approval.
 Under federal terminology, water quality standards consist of beneficial uses enumerated in Chapter Two and water quality objectives contained in this chapter.

-Water quality objectives contained herein are designed to satisfy all State and federal requirements.
+Water quality objectives contained herein are designed to satisfy all state and federal requirements.

 Proposed changes to Basin Plan section 3.1, paragraph 1

-The aforementioned 1972 Amendments to the federal Water Pollution Control Act declare that a national goal is elimination of discharge of pollutants into navigable waters.
+The aforementioned 1972 amendments to the CWA declare that a national goal is elimination of discharge of pollutants into navigable waters.

 Proposed changes to Basin Plan section 3.1, paragraph 3

-Water quality objectives have been adopted by the State and, when applicable, extended as federal water quality standards.
-Water quality standards, previously mentioned in this chapter’s introduction, pertain to navigable waters and become legally enforceable criteria when accepted by the USEPA Regional Administrator.
+Water quality objectives have been adopted by the state and, when applicable, extended as federal water quality standards.
+Water quality standards, previously mentioned in this chapter’s introduction, pertain to navigable waters and become legally enforceable criteria when approved by the USEPA.

 Proposed changes to Basin Plan section 3.1, paragraphs 4 and 5

-Point and nonpoint water pollution sources described herein have the same meaning as defined in the federal Water Pollution Control Act.
-Point sources are waste loads from identifiable sources such as municipal discharges, industrial discharges, vessels, controllable stormwaters, fish hatchery discharges, confined animal operations, and agricultural drains.
-Nonpoint sources are waste loads resulting from land use practices where wastes are not collected and disposed of in any readily identifiable manner.
-Examples include: urban drainage, agricultural runoff, road construction activities, mining, grassland management, logging and other harvest activities, and natural sources such as effects of fire, flood, and landslide.
-The distinction between point sources and diffuse sources is not always clear but generally applies to the practicality of waste load control.
+Point and nonpoint water pollution sources described herein have the same meaning as defined in the CWA.
+Point sources are waste loads from identifiable sources such as municipal discharges, industrial discharges, vessels, controllable stormwaters, fish hatchery discharges, and confined animal operations.
+Nonpoint sources are loads resulting from land use practices where wastes are not collected and disposed of in any readily identifiable manner.
+Examples include agricultural runoff, rural road drainage, mining, grassland management, logging and other harvest activities, and natural sources such as effects of fire, flood, and landslide.
+The distinction between point sources and nonpoint sources is not always clear but generally applies to the practicality of waste load control.

-Water quality objectives for the Central Coastal Basin satisfy State and federal requirements to protect waters for the beneficial uses in Chapter Two and are consistent with all existing statewide plans and policies.
+Water quality objectives for the Central Coast region satisfy state and federal requirements to protect waters for the beneficial uses in Chapter Two and are consistent with applicable provisions of statewide plans and policies.

 Proposed changes to Basin Plan section 3.2, heading and paragraph 1

 3.2.
-Anti-Degradation Policy
+Antidegradation Policy

-Wherever the existing quality of water is better than the quality of water established herein as objectives, such existing quality shall be maintained unless otherwise provided by the provisions of the State Water Board Resolution 68-16, Statement of Policy with Respect to Maintain High Quality of Waters in California (Anti-degradation Policy), including any revisions thereto.
+Wherever the existing quality of water is better than the quality of water established herein as objectives, such existing quality shall be maintained unless otherwise provided by State Water Board Resolution 68-16, Statement of Policy with Respect to Maintain High Quality of Waters in California (Antidegradation Policy), including any revisions thereto.

 Proposed changes to Basin Plan section 3.3, paragraphs 3 and 4

-Controllable water quality conditions are those actions or circumstances resulting from man’s activities that may influence the quality of waters of the State and that may be reasonably controlled.
+Controllable water quality conditions are those actions or circumstances resulting from human activities that may influence the quality of waters of the state and that may be reasonably controlled.

-Water quality objectives are considered to be necessary to protect those present and probable future beneficial uses enumerated in Chapter Two of this plan and to protect existing high quality waters of the State.
+Water quality objectives are considered to be necessary to protect those present and probable future beneficial uses enumerated in Chapter Two of this plan and to protect existing high quality waters of the state.
 These objectives will be achieved primarily through the establishment of waste discharge requirements and through implementation of this water quality control plan.

 Proposed changes to Basin Plan section 3.3, paragraphs 5 and 6